makandra/assignable_values/README.md

 If you would like to change this behavior and allow blank values to be valid, use the `:allow_blank` option:

     class Song < ActiveRecord::Base
-      assignable_values_for :genre, :default => 'rock', :allow_blank => true do
-        ['pop', 'rock', 'electronic']
+      assignable_values_for :genre, default: 'rock', allow_blank: true do ['pop', 'rock', 'electronic']
       end
     end

 The `:allow_blank` option can be a symbol, in which case a method of that name will be called on the record.

-The `:allow_blank` option can also be a lambda, in which case the lambda will be called in the context of the record.
+The `:allow_blank` option can also be a proc, in which case the proc will be called in the context of the record.

 ### Values are only validated when they change